By Melanie Fitzpatrick ‑ May 20, 2019

 A highly positive result of the increasing awareness of intellectual property, which has been driven in no small part by events such as INTA, is that IP is moving ever higher up the food chain in terms of value recognition.
-There is more work to do – as we reflected on in our blog earlier this month – but the direction of travel is clear: for many organisations now, intangibles (including IP) outweigh tangibles (such as goods and machinery) in terms of commercial value and impact as well as contributing to goodwill and reputation.
-IP requires strategic management and defence as a key business asset.
+There is more work to do – as we reflected on in our blog earlier this month – but the direction of travel is clear: for many organizations now, intangibles (including IP) outweigh tangibles (such as goods and machinery) in terms of commercial value and impact as well as contributing to goodwill and reputation.
+IP requires strategic management and defense as a key business asset.

 One strategy which companies are increasingly turning to is combining various legal protections for multiple elements of a single product – as part of a strategy to consolidate market share of an existing product or to launch something brand new to customers.
 Michael Flannery, Senior Vice President, IP Solutions, at CPA Global, discussed this with INTA attendees during one of the weekend Table Topic sessions here in Boston.
 This strategy is not new, with Michael pointing to the example of Coca-Cola, which has successfully combined its fluted bottle shape (patented in 1915, becoming a trademark in 2002), its logo and script design protected by copyright law, and the famous recipe itself which is a trade secret.
 The message is clear: it’s all very well protecting the essence of a product itself – i.e. the Coca-Cola recipe, or the software inherent in a new piece of technology, but other IP protections including trademarks can be equally, if not more, important in determining the uniqueness of a product through multiple other ways – including branding.